brianle239/Anya-Helper/README.md

 # Accountability Buddy

-Previously knows as Anya-Helper, its a desktop buddy built to keep you on track through words of encouragement and discouragement.
+Previously known as Anya-Helper, it is a desktop buddy built to keep you on track through words of encouragement and discouragement.

 ## Installation